wolfeidau/gbc/README.md

 	// get the read writer for this buffered connection rw := bconn.ReadWriter()

-	// use the rw to do peak/flush ect
+	// use rw to do peak/flush ect
 	...

 }